codeSTACKr/nft-landing-page/README.md

-# Basic DAPP Landing Page
+# Basic dApp NFT Landing Page

 This repo is a work-in-progress and pairs with the Mint 10k NFT project.